LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

-\begin{proof}[Proof of Theorem~\ref{hgr}] Let $\thistle$ be a \repres\ of an arrangement of oriented double pseudolines $\Gamma$, and consider a mutation connecting $\Gamma$ to an arrangement $\Gamma'$.
-Our goal is to show that $\Gamma'$ has a \repres~$\thistle'$.
-Without loss of generality one can assume that $\Gamma$ is the dual arrangement of a completion $\Delta$ of~$\thistle.$
+\begin{proof}[Proof of Theorem~\ref{hgr}] Let $L$ be a primal representation of an arrangement of oriented double pseudolines $\Gamma$, and consider a mutation connecting $\Gamma$ to an arrangement $\Gamma'$.
+Our goal is to show that $\Gamma'$ has a primal representation~$L'$.
+Without loss of generality one can assume that $\Gamma$ is the dual arrangement of a completion $\Delta$ of~$L.$

 We first examine the case of a merging mutation.